-Project Completed Ongoing Postponed Not Accomplished Comments Renovate/Restore the historic Warrenton City Hall.
-X Applying for USDA grant, looking for other forms of funding.
+Project Completed Ongoing Postponed Not Accomplished Comments Renovate/Restore the historic Warrenton City Hall X Apply other ring for USDA grant, looking for forms of funding.
 Support County efforts to renovate the Knox Theater.
-X The city writes letters of support for the county.
+X The c ity wites letters of support for the

-Community Facilities Project Ongoing Postponed Not Accomplished Comments Evaluate the community to determine areas in need of sidewalks, particularly where elderly residents live.
+C omn nunit ty Fa cilities Project Completed Ongoing Postponed Not Accomplished Comments Evaluate the community to determine areas in need of sidewalks, particularly where elderly residents live.
 X Repair and increase linear footage of sidewalks in downtown and other unserved areas.
 X Apply for 2024 CDBG for Shoals street.
 Apply for a multi-activity CDBG grant for targeted water and sewerage maintenance and building clearance as defined by Special Areas in the comp plan, GICH committee, URP, or RAS.
-X Have applied for CDBG and will reapply to continue work in the RAS.
-This will be reworded in the new work program to omit the word "multi-activity".
+X Have applied and will reapply to contine work in the RAS.
 Provide the RC with a list of school gardens, community gardens and farmer's markets for inclusion in regional food asset mapping.
 X Codify the City of Warrenton Ordinance.
 X Utilize citizens to facilitate the Clean Community Ordinance.
 X Not feasible at this time.
 Complete renovations to the walking trail.
 X Not a city project, only walking trail is on county property.
 The county maintains.
+Tr ansp ortati on Project Completed Ongoing Postponed Not Accomplished Comments Participate in discussions for the next regional TSPLOST initiative.
+X